rust-lang/nomicon/src/subtyping.md

 `&'static str` is a subtype of `&'b str`, which will hold if `'static: 'b`.
 This is true, so the compiler is happy to continue compiling this code.

-As it turns out, the argument for why it's ok for Box (and Vec, Hashmap, etc.) to be covariant is pretty similar to the argument for why it's ok for lifetimes to be covariant: as soon as you try to stuff them in something like a mutable reference, they inherit invariance and you're prevented from doing anything bad.
+As it turns out, the argument for why it's ok for Box (and Vec, HashMap, etc.) to be covariant is pretty similar to the argument for why it's ok for lifetimes to be covariant: as soon as you try to stuff them in something like a mutable reference, they inherit invariance and you're prevented from doing anything bad.

-However Box makes it easier to focus on by-value aspect of references that we partially glossed over.
+However Box makes it easier to focus on the by-value aspect of references that we partially glossed over.

 Unlike a lot of languages which allow values to be freely aliased at all times, Rust has a very strict rule: if you're allowed to mutate or move a value, you are guaranteed to be the only one with access to it.